Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ## Introduction

+This is the official repo for our EMNLP (Main) 2024 paper: **Dynamic Rewarding with Prompt Optimization Enables Tuning-free Self-Alignment of Language Models**,  a novel tuning-free inference-time algorithm to self-align large language models (LLMs) with human preference.

 ### Why tuning-free self-alignment matters?

 <p align="center">
 <img src="./images/DRPO_comparison_github.png" alt="Paradigm Comparison" width="500" title="Comparing DRPO with other LLM alignment paradigms."/>
 </p>

-1. **Cost**: It’s all about cost, cost, and cost.
-Traditional alignment methods rely on extensive human annotations and resource-intensive model updates, making them increasingly costly as LLMs grow in size and complexity.
-Tuning-free methods address this by enabling models to align themselves during inference without altering their parameters.
-This drastically reduces the need for human oversight and allows for faster, more flexible adaptation across diverse tasks and domains, paving the way for efficient and highly personalizable AI alignment.
+1. **Cost-Efficiency**: It’s all about cost, cost, and cost.
+Traditional alignment methods depend on costly human annotations and resource-intensive updates, which scale poorly with larger LLMs.
+DRPO leverages **tuning-free alignment**, enabling models to be aligned during inference without parameter updates.
+This significantly lowers costs, speeds up adaptation, and enables **flexible, highly personalized AI systems**.

-2. **Performance**: **Self-alignment** is crucial for maintaining and improving alignment performance.
-By leveraging a model's own reasoning and critique capabilities, self-alignment methods can dynamically address alignment weaknesses without relying on static, human-defined rules.
-This ensures more robust and adaptable performance across various scenarios.
+2. **Performance**: DRPO integrates **self-alignment**, utilizing the model’s own reasoning and critique capabilities to **address model-specific alignment weaknesses** dynamically, without static, human-defined rules.
+This ensures robust, adaptable performance across diverse tasks and domains.

 DRPO combines the strengths of these two recent demanding alignment paradigms—self-alignment and tuning-free alignment—offering a powerful framework for achieving superior alignment performance with minimal cost and maximum adaptability.

+3. **Last-mile Solution**: DRPO is compatible with other tuning-based alignment approach—use it to boost your LLM's alignment performance as the final step after training your LLM, with minimal alignment cost.

 ### How DRPO works?